Tense confrontation amid peaceful vigils in Charlottesville

 "Why are you in riot gear?
 We don't see no riot here," activists chanted Saturday evening.

-A group of more than 200 protesters — students, residents and others — then marched to another part of the University of Virginia's campus, where many in the crowd shouted at officers in riot gear forming a line.
+A group of more than 200 protesters then marched to another part of the University of Virginia's campus, where many in the crowd shouted at officers in riot gear who had formed a line.

 "Cops and Klan go hand in hand," he said.

-Charlottesville city councilman Wes Bellamy said he tried to diffuse the situation and told the police commander that students were upset by the officers' tactics, with "over-the-top" riot gear
+Charlottesville city councilman Wes Bellamy said he tried to diffuse the situation and told the police commander that the students were upset by the officers' tactics, calling the officers' riot gear "over the top."

-After a few minutes, most demonstrators began walking away.
+After a few minutes, most of the demonstrators began to walk away.
 There were no immediate reports of arrests on campus.

-At some point after the UVA rally, dozens of demonstrators marched off campus through other parts of the city, chanting "Whose streets?
-Our streets" and "Who do you protect?
-Who do you serve?"

 The rest of the day had been much quieter.

-In the downtown shopping district Saturday morning, officers outnumbered visitors.
-Concrete barriers and metal fences had been erected, and police searched bags at two checkpoints.
+In the popular downtown shopping district Saturday morning, law enforcement officers outnumbered visitors.
+Concrete barriers and metal fences had been erected, and police were searching bags at two checkpoints where people could enter or leave.

-"It's nice that they're here to protect us," said Lara Mitchell, 66, who works at a shop selling artwork, jewelry, and other items.
+"It's nice that they're here to protect us," said Lara Mitchell, 66, a sales associate at a shop that sells artwork, jewelry, and other items.
 "It feels good that they're here in front of our store.
 Last year was a whole different story.
-It looked like a war zone last year."
+It looked like a war zone last year compared to what it is today."

-On Saturday, remembrance events included a "morning of reflection and renewal" at UVA with music, poetry and an address from University President James Ryan.
+Among the remembrance events that occurred Saturday was a "morning of reflection and renewal" at UVA that featured musical performances, a poetry reading and an address from University President James Ryan.

 Ryan recalled how a group of students and community members faced off against the white supremacist marchers near a statue of Thomas Jefferson on campus, calling it a "remarkable moment of courage and bravery."

 Clara Carlson was one of those counterprotesters.
-Carlson, 22, said she feared for her life when she and a group of her friends were surrounded by the phalanx of young white men at the statue, and she added that police didn't intervene to help her or her friends.
-This year, she said the university is afraid of students demanding change, and she blasted the police presence as heavy-handed.
+Carlson, 22, said she feared for her life when she and a group of her friends were surrounded by the phalanx of young white men at the statue.

-"They sent police in riot gear," she said, standing on campus.
-"These state troopers are staying in these very student dorms right here."

-Lisa Woolfork, a University of Virginia professor and Black Lives Matter Charlottesville organizer, said police mounted a "huge, overwhelming show of force to compensate for last year's inaction."
+Carlson's group locked arms and chanted slogans of their own, including "Black Lives Matter!" and "No Nazis, No KKK, No Fascist USA!"

+Carlson said police didn't intervene to help her or her friends that night last year.

 An independent investigation of the rally violence, led by a former federal prosecutor, found the chaos last year stemmed from a passive response by law enforcement and poor preparation and coordination between state and city police.

-But Saturday's security measures comforted some, such as Kyle Rodland, who took his young sons to get ice cream downtown.
-He said he felt much safer than last year, when he left town with his family and stayed with his parents after seeing people armed with long rifles walking around.
+Kyle Rodland, who took his young sons to get ice cream downtown, said he felt much safer than last year, when he left town with his family and stayed with his parents after seeing people armed with long rifles walking around outside his home.

+Events marking the anniversary were also expected Sunday in both Charlottesville and Washington, D.C., where Jason Kessler, the primary organizer of last summer's rally, has obtained a permit for a "white civil rights" rally.

-Heyer's mother, Susan Bro, told The Associated Press on Saturday that she has been dreading the anniversary of her daughter's death for months.
+Heyer's mother, Susan Bro, said in an interview with The Associated Press that she has been dreading the anniversary of her daughter's death for months.

 Bro likened losing a child to standing in shallow water as waves roll continually in.